Geoffrey-Z/Multivariate-Time-Series-Forecasting-with-LSTMs-in-Keras-for-CORN-SWEET-Terminal-Market-Price/Report.md

 pyplot.show()
 ```

-This architecture is a relatively simple convolutional network.
-It achieves an accuracy of ~96% on the validation dataset.
+This architecture is a relatively simple LSTM network.
+It achieves an accuracy with an r-squared value of 0.85 on the validation dataset.
 This was the simplest and most accurate model out of several variants I tried.
 Listed below are some of the variants I tried out.

+- Increasing the number of epochs from 125 to 1000.
+This resulted by 8 times training time.
+However, the accuracy decreased by ~4.8%.
+The model stared overfiting at 123th epoch.
-- Decreasing the number of filters in the first convolutional layer from 64 to 16.
+- Increasing the number of batch_size from 1 to 72.
 This resulted in a faster training time.
-However, the accuracy decreased by ~2%.
+However, the accuracy decreased by ~1%.
-- Decreasing the number of filters in the first convolutional layer from 64 to 32.
+- Increasing the number of neurons in the first hidden layer from 50 to 4.
 This resulted in a faster training time.
 However, the accuracy decreased by ~1%.
-- Adding a 0.2 dropout layer after the first max pooling layer.
+- Adding another hidden layer after the first hidden layer.
 This did not affect accuracy.

-- Adding another convolutional and max pooling layer after the first max pooling layer.
-This did not affect accuracy.
-- Increasing the number of units in the first dense layer from 64 to 128.
-This did not affect accuracy.
-- Decreasing the number of units in the first dense layer from 64 to 32.
-This decreased accuracy by ~10%.
+## Results

+When trained for 10 epochs with a batch size of 50, this network is able to obtain an accuracy of 96% with a ~0.15 loss on the test dataset.

+## Benchmarks

+There are many different traffic sign datasets and benchmarks in common use today.
+Generalizing across datasets, state-of-the-art models are usually able to reach accuracies in the 94-98% range.
+This puts my model in the lower end of the spectrum for state-of-the-art models.